 - Starting Value = Investment’s starting value

-- The return value will be a numeric value which can be converted into percentage because CAGR value is effective when it’s in percentage form.
+- The return value will be a numeric value, which can be converted into a percentage because CAGR value is effective when it’s in percentage form.

 How to Use CAGR Formula in Excel with Examples?

-Let’s understand how to use CAGR formula in excel with examples.
+Let’s understand how to use the CAGR formula in excel with examples.

 #1 – Basic Method